Use of Low-Impact Development for Stormwater Adaptation

 Benefits of LID and Green Infrastructures

-A study that applied LID in a developed area in a new district in Korea shows positive results in reducing stormwater runoffs for both historical and future runoffs from extreme conditions (Lee, Hyun, & Choi, 2013).
+A study that applied LID in a developed area in a new district in Korea showed positive results in reducing stormwater runoffs for both historical and future runoffs from extreme conditions (Lee, Hyun, & Choi, 2013).

 LID and green infrastructures are not new concepts, but with climate change, nature-based and sustainable solutions are gaining attention for sustainable climate adaptation and mitigation strategies.